 Condenser tumble dryer

 A condenser dryer has no need for a hose and so you can choose where you place the appliance.
-During the drying process, moisture is removed from your clothes and collected into a container inside the machine, in some cases the machines can be connected so that the water generated in the process is simply drained away like a washing machine.
-Condenser dryers are slightly more expensive to buy, and do tend to use slightly more energy but have the bonus of being able to be sighted almost anywhere.
+During the drying process, moisture is removed from your clothes and collected into a container inside the machine.
+In some cases, the machines can be connected in such a way that the water generated in the drying process is simply drained away like a washing machine.

 Heat pump condenser dryer

-Use this setting if you like to iron your clothes straight from the dryer as it leaves your clothes with a higher moisture content, making them easier to iron.
+Use this setting if you like to iron your clothes straight from the dryer.
+It leaves your clothes with a higher moisture content, making them easier to iron.

-This setting means you can put your clothes away straight away after the cycle has finished.
+This setting ensures your clothes will be dry enough to put away straight after the cycle has finished.

 Sensor tumble dryers

-These tumble dryers have sensor drying technology, which uses a humidity sensor in the product switching the machine off when the humidity in the drum is low and the clothes are dry.
-This means that you don’t need to set a timer as the machine will stop when your clothes are dry and you can get on with your day.
+These tumble dryers come with sensor drying technology, which uses a humidity sensor in the product.
+The sensor automatically switches the machine off when the humidity in the drum is low and the clothes are dry.
+This means you don’t need to set a timer as the machine will stop when your clothes are dry.
 Please be aware that sensor dryers work best in household temperatures.

 Manual or timed tumble dryers

 Manual tumble dryers require you to select a drying time for your load.
-This requires more guesswork when it comes to drying your clothes.
-It’s likely that you’ll need to open the appliance door a few times during the cycle, to check the level of dampness and to prevent overdrying.
-However, these models are more straightforward and can be cheaper than models with more features.
+This requires more guesswork than a timed tumble dryer.
+It’s likely that you’ll need to open the appliance door a few times during the cycle to check the level of dampness and to prevent overdrying.
+However, these models are more straightforward and are often cheaper than models with more advanced features.